You are here

 There are several considerations, including the following:

-- International applicants are required have a first university degree that is comparable to a U.S. bachelor’s degree, which means a degree requiring 3-4 years of post-baccalaureate university study.
+- International applicants are required have a first university degree that is comparable to a U.S. bachelor’s degree, which means a degree requiring 3-4 years of post-secondary university study.

-- For applicants whose native language is not English, we also require a TOEFL score of at least 550 (paper exam), 213 (computer exam), or 79 (IBT; with minimum scores of 21, 19, 20 and 19 in the writing, reading, speaking and listening sections respectively) OR an IELTS score of 6.5.
-Note that we must receive an official score report directly from the TOEFL or IELTS testing service.
+- For international applicants whose native language is not English, we also require a TOEFL, an IELTS, or a MELAB.
+Note that we must receive an official score report directly from the testing service.
 Photocopies of score reports are not accepted.
+Please visit the Graduate Admissions page for more detailed information.

 - If you are an international applicant intending to study here on an F-1 (student) visa, you must be admitted to Duluth and take "a majority" of coursework each term on the Duluth campus.
 You can only take limited courses in Rochester.
 Employees holding an H1-B (work) visa seeking an MBA are not limited to a particular location.